juanramirez/juanramirez/README.md

 # Hi there! 👋
 <img src="https://juanramirez.github.io/assets/images/posts/hello-and-welcome.jpg" alt="Welcome" width="600"/>
 <br/>
 I'm Juan Ramírez, a software engineer working at <a href="http://www.telefonica.com">Telefonica</a>.
-If you want to know more about me and my life, I invite you to check out <a href="https://juanramirez.github.io/posts/">my blog</a> (spoiler: it's worth reading :wink:).
+If you want to know more about me, I invite you to check out <a href="https://juanramirez.github.io/posts/">my blog</a>.
+It is both:

+* A _personal blog_ (I write there **a lot** about my condition of affected by [ABI](https://en.wikipedia.org/wiki/Acquired_brain_injury) since March 2020) and
+* A _development blog_ (I write there about what's the motivation for some of the projects I have here).

+Spoiler: it's worth reading :wink:.

 ## Featured personal projects
 <br/>